stipptracie/BTC_Price_Predictor/README.md

 ### Inital Model
 Our inital model was based on using SVM but using our sentiment indicator would cause the model to break.
 We found a similar issue using linear regression.

-Here is the data we used for our mode:
+Data we used for our model:
 ![data](Images/SVM_inital/svm_data.PNG)
-A sample of our models code:
+Sample of our models code:
 ![data](Images/SVM_inital/svm_code.PNG)

-Our first model won't work with the sentiment indicator:
+Our first model didn't work with the sentiment indicator:

 ![data](Images/SVM_inital/SVM_broke.png)

-Moving our model to GXBoost solved the issue:
+Moving our model to XGBoost solved the issue:
 ![data](Images/GXBoost_inital/xgb_graph.png)

 ![data](Images/GXBoost_inital/xgbt_class_rep.png)

 ---
 ## Pycaret
-Knowing we have issues using some of our features we need to be able to test multiple models.
-Pycaret will allow us to test and analyze multiple models and allow us to choose the best fit.
+Knowing we had issues using some of our features we needed to be able to test multiple models.
+Pycaret allowed us to test and analyze multiple models and allowed us to choose the best fit.
 [Pycaret](https://pycaret.org/)

 ![models](Images/Pycaret_final_optimized/feature_optimizer.png)